What We Do

 Evidence Generation

-Comparative analysis with non-KC hospitals allows precise measurement of counterfactual impact and cost-effectiveness.
-Raw data shared with all stakeholders.
+Comparative analysis with non-KMC hospitals allows precise measurement of counterfactual impact and cost-effectiveness.
+Raw data shared with stakeholders.

 Government Partnership

-Generate robust, evidence-backed KC implementation blueprint to support ministerial partnerships and commitments to system-wide adoption for national scale.
+Generate robust, evidence-backed KMC implementation blueprint to support government partnerships and secure commitments to system wide adoption for national scale.